+Dear Lord,

-Dear Lord Teach us how to respect others, and to love and serve one another in all that we do and say.
+Teach us how to respect others,

+And to love and serve one another

+In all that we do and say.

-And when we get it wrong, give us the strength to get it right and be reconciled.
+And when we get it wrong, give is

+the strength to get it right and be

+reconciled.

 Lead us to justice through your words of wisdom and guide us to everlasting peace.